techiesodiq/CSS-Project/README.md

 # CSS-Project
 This is an elementary CSS project
-The project is developed by Sodiq Akanmu
+The project is developed by Sodiq Akanmu to practise CSS